tdeppisch/git_tutorial/README.md

 	git status

 ## for some advanced features:
-switch to a the other branch, explore its features, return to the master branch and try so solve the conflicts
+switch to the other branch `git checkout switch_feature` explore the newly introduced features:

-	git checkout switch_feature
     make
     ./helloworld 1
     ./helloworld 2
     ./helloworld 34
     git show

-	git checkout master
-	git merge switch_feature
+return to the master branch: `git checkout master` and try so solve the conflicts: `git merge switch_feature`